AlexanderHawke/Urban-Kicks-React-Website/README.md

-To Access the website please navigate to https://alexanderhawke.github.io/urbankicks/
+To Access the website, please navigate to https://alexanderhawke.github.io/Urban-Kicks-React-Website/

 # Getting Started with Create React App